lucasmiranda42/digital_home/content/en/blog/NeurIPS23/NeurIPS23.md

 ### General impressions

-Last December, I had the pleasure to attend the 2023 edition of the Neural Information Processing Systems (NeurIPS) conference in New Orleans.
+Last December, I had the pleasure of attending the 2023 edition of the Neural Information Processing Systems (NeurIPS) conference in New Orleans.
 It was my first time in such a large venue, and I must admit I was slightly overwhelmed by the number of people and the sheer amount of information available.
-However, I got a lot of insight from the several interesting talks and poster sessions I managed to attend, and I would like to share some of my favourite snippets with you.
+However, I got a lot of insight from the several interesting talks and poster sessions I managed to attend, and I would like to share some of my favourite snippets with whoever is interested.
 Below the three papers I found most interesting for my current research, as well as a bonus track on an amazing project that calls back to my PhD days.
-Off we go!

 ### Contrast Everything: A Hierarchical Contrastive Framework for Medical Time-Series